Tendons of the Foot

 Tendonitis in the foot can be very painful during normal daily activity.
 Tendonitis is inflammation in a tendon.
 The initial treatment should involve ice and rest for the first 48 hours.
 If tolerable, light stretching of the tendon may be initiated.
 This may not be appropriate with severe injuries.

 Anti-inflammatory medications may be helpful, but a physician should be consulted before beginning using these medications.

-Watch this VIDEO about 5 foot and ankle symptoms you should not ignore.
+Severe pain in the foot is 1 of the 5 foot and ankle symptoms you should not ignore.